thoth-station/notebooks/README.rst

 The host system has to have Python3 and pipenv installed.

+For local run, there are used Thoth's libraries as cloned on the local machine.

 If you would like to access resources on the cluster, adjust the `run.sh` script and provide requested environment variables.
 Do NOT commit credentials!